The sections below highlight the some key improvements to the capabilities for ArcGIS Maps for Adobe Creative Cloud.

 - Projections—You can now specify custom projection parameters for your compiled map.

 - Redo/Undo—Undo or redo actions in the Compilation window.

-- Share to ArcGIS Online—Save your maps created with Maps for Creative Cloud as items in ArcGIS Online.
+- Share to ArcGIS Online—Save your maps created with ArcGIS Maps for Adobe Creative Cloud as items in ArcGIS Online.

 This release has been focused on improving your experience when using the Mapboards window and has introduced some new capabilities, including the following:

 - Imperial units-based scale bar.